The Entrance to Disney's Animal Kingdom

 8. Dinosaur

-Dinosaur is the last remaining piece of Dinoland USA and will be closing at some stage to make way for the new Indiana Jones attraction as part of the Tropical Americas expansion.
-Dinosaur is located in the fictional Dino Institute and is based on the Disney film Dinosaur which was released in 2000 and follows a storyline which sees you going back in time in a vehicle called a Time Rover to rescue the film’s protagonist, Aladar the Iguanodon.
-It’s a fun ride that people love, even though it’s based on one of Disney’s lesser known animated movies.
-We loved it!
+Dinosaur is the last remaining piece of Dinoland USA and will be closing soon to make way for the new Indiana Jones attraction as part of the Tropical Americas expansion.
+Dinosaur is located in the fictional Dino Institute and is based on the Disney film Dinosaur which was released in 2000.
+It follows a storyline which sees you going back in time in a vehicle called a Time Rover to rescue the film’s protagonist, Aladar the Iguanodon.
+It’s a bumpy, loud and dark ride that people love, even though it’s based on one of Disney’s lesser known animated movies.
+Make sure you ride it before it goes extinct!

 7. Finding Nemo – The Big Blue & Beyond